By Rev. Dr. Kenji Akahoshi, Resident Minister

 also affirm the passion or livelihood of others by saying “thank you” to them.

 This gift of human life is unique and rare.
-Namu Amida Butsu is an affirmation of our inclusion
+Namu Amida Butsu is an affirmation of our inclusion with

-life into our livelihood.
+into our livelihood.

 |Copyright © Buddhist Temple of San Diego 2015-2016.
 All rights reserved.